 Janna is CEO/Co-founder of @ProdPad (product management software) and Co-founder of @MindTheProduct (community and events for product managers).

-She co-founded Mind the Product, an international Product community that has world-class training and workshops, a Slack group with over 23K members, and meetups in over 170 cities.
+Mind the Product is an international product community that has world-class training and workshops, a Slack group with over 23K members, and meetups in over 170 cities.
 She works with leading companies, mentoring them on building products within a budget.

 In addition to her investments in the Product community, Moatti frequently gives keynotes on business and technology, lectures at Stanford Graduate School of Business, and has been featured in The Wall Street Journal, Harvard Business Review, CNBC, and NPR.
 As if that wasn’t enough, she’s also an award-winning bestselling author and the mind behind, “Mobilized: An Insider’s Guide to the Business and Future of Connected Technology.”

 Suzanne is a PM coach and helps people launch and scale their digital products.
 She’s also the owner of 100ProductManagers.
 They provide free tools and advanced training, as well as a weekly podcast that interviews active product managers across LA.